mosaicml/examples/examples/end-to-end-examples/sec_10k_qa/README.md

 ## Setup

+Jobs can be submitted to the MosaicML platform either using the [SDK](https://docs.mosaicml.com/projects/mcli/en/latest/training/working_with_runs.html#manage-a-run-with-the-sdk), or MCLI yamls.
 All commands in this tutorial are going to be run using MCLI yamls.
+For more MosaicML platform documentation, see the [MosaicML documentation](https://docs.mosaicml.com/projects/mcli/en/latest/), and for a detailed explanation of our yamls, see [training yaml documentation](https://docs.mosaicml.com/projects/mcli/en/latest/training/yaml_schema.html) and [inference yaml documentation](https://docs.mosaicml.com/projects/mcli/en/latest/inference/inference_schema.html).
 For understanding how this works, and what is actually running, there are a few important details to understand.

 1) The MosaicML platform does not have permanent storage on the compute nodes.
 This means that all data will be streamed in/out to/from a cloud object store.
 See [MosaicML setup](#mosaicml-platform-setup) for more details on setting up your cloud provider of choice.
 1) The `command` section of the yaml is what will actually get run on the compute node.
 If you are trying to debug/run something locally, you should run what appears in the `command` section (after setting up your local environment).
 1) The `parameters` section of the yaml is mounted as a single `.yaml` file at `/mnt/config/parameters.yaml`, which your `command` can then read from.
-For more MosaicML platform documentation, see the [MosaicML documentation](https://docs.mosaicml.com/projects/mcli/en/latest/), and for a detailed explanation of our yamls, see [training yaml documentation](https://docs.mosaicml.com/projects/mcli/en/latest/training/yaml_schema.html) and [inference yaml documentation](https://docs.mosaicml.com/projects/mcli/en/latest/inference/inference_schema.html).
+This `parameters` section is how we will pass the training configuration parameters to the training script.

 ### MosaicML platform setup